kataras/iris/README.md

 With Iris you get truly safe bindings thanks to the [hero](_examples/hero) [package](hero).
 It is blazing-fast, near to raw handlers performance because Iris calculates everything before the server even goes online!

-Below you will see some screenshots I prepared for you in order to be easier to understand:
+Below you will see some screenshots I prepared to facilitate understanding:

 #### 1. Path Parameters - Built'n Dependencies